RJWoodhead/FRC3DP/BeltInTube/BeltInTube.md

 ![](Images/IMG_3884.jpeg)

 A Tube Plug is slid down the tube to a position just above the Belt Tensioner to provide threaded holes for mounting a belt clamp.
-This is one of the few places where a Nut Capture Insert is not a good idea, since the bolts that are used with the belt clamp are under shear stress due to the belt tension.
+This is one of the few places where a Nut Capture Insert is not ideal, since the bolts that are used with the belt clamp are under shear stress due to the belt tension.

 ![](Images/IMG_3885.jpeg)

+Note: included is a more compact variant of the Belt Tensioner that eliminates the need for the extra Tube Plug, replacing it with captured nuts.
+This cuts an inch off the minimum height of the carriage, and moves the cutout in the tube up one inch.
+Because of the issue noted above, I'd only use it if absolutely necessary.

 The tubes are then connected using the Tube Plugs and 10-32 bolts.
 Don't forget the threadlock!